dongphusang/Terra/README.md

   EMBEDDED SYSTEM
   - Microcontrollers:
-    - Arduino Uno (possibly Nano)
-    - Raspberry Pi 4
-    - Connected to eachother using serial connection.
-Python (possibly Rust) is used to setup communication between the two controllers.
+    - ESP32: collects and uploads sensors data to the cloud
+    - Raspberry Pi 4: facilitates plant's health emails and sends them to subscribed users on a daily basis.
   - Sensors & Actuators (non exhaustive list):
     - photoresistor
     - thermistor